n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-langchain.manualchattrigger.md

 # Manual Chat Trigger

-The Manual Chat Trigger node allows you to test LangChain workflows that require a user conversation as input.
+Use the Manual Chat Trigger node to test LangChain workflows that require a user conversation as input.

 On this page, you'll find information on how to use the Manual Chat Trigger, and links to more resources.